plan-systems/design-docs/proof-of-correctness.md

                 - Likewise, an ambiguous conflict about Charlie's member status in **C** means there is uncertainty around the liveness of _every entry_ he authored following the the timestamp of the conflict.
 This example represents cascading dependencies on **ψ**.
             - ⇒ the superposition of all possible states of **𝓡** _only_ depends on states entangled with **ψ**.
             - We consider adversary **O** in possession of one or more member active private keyrings, wishing to attack **C**.
-                1. **O** can only induce ambiguous comflicts commensurate with the access level of the keyrings they control.
+                1. **O** can only induce ambiguous conflicts commensurate with the access level of the keys controlled.
                     - For example, if **O** _only_ had basic member permissions within **C**, then **O** _wouldn't even have the potential_ to induce an ambiguous conflict since **O**'s sphere of access control isn't large enough to be in contention with another member.
                 2. Since ACR is time and state symmetric, **O** is limited to what resembles denial of service.
                    - Given the vanishingly low probability of repeated naturally occurring ambiguous conflicts, a protective watchdog service in **C** could raise an alert upon clear tripwires, or could auto-initiate a [Member Halt](#member-halt) on the keyring(s) clearly inducing unnatural rates of conflict.